Affirmed: Stud record

 Though Affirmed never raced on the turf (grass) he was a noted sire of turf runners, most notably multiple Grade I winners Flawlessly and The Tin Man.
-As a broodmare sire, his daughters have notably produced Honey Ryder (G1W on turf) and Pleasantly Perfect (G1W on dirt & synthetic, notable wins include Breeders Cup Classic and the Dubai World Cup).
+As a broodmare sire, his daughters have notably produced Honey Ryder (G1W on turf), Meisho Doto (G1 winner of the Takarazuka Kinen), Narita Top Road (G1 winner on Turf in Japan most notable win was the Kikuka Sho), and Pleasantly Perfect (G1W on dirt & synthetic, notable wins include Breeders Cup Classic and the Dubai World Cup).

 In 2001, Affirmed was euthanized after falling seriously ill with laminitis, a circulatory hoof disease.
 The same disease has also led to the death of fellow Triple Crown winner Secretariat and Kentucky Derby winner Barbaro.
 He was buried whole—the ultimate honor for a race horse—at Jonabell Farm, wearing the flamingo pink colors of his original owners, Harbor View Farm.